opentelekomcloud-infra/document-hosting-operator/README.md

 # document-hosting-operator
-Simply Kubernetes operator with nginx to host static content
+Simple Kubernetes operator with nginx to host static content